-8We ignore the fiscal effects that arise because as interest rates on longer term debt differ from shorter term debt.
+6We ignore the fiscal effects that arise because as interest rates on longer term debt differ from shorter term debt.

-9The analysis is weekly, and U.S. variables are weekly, but most EM variables are measured monthly.
+7The analysis is at the weekly frequency, and U.S. variables are observed weekly, but most recipient-country specific controls are available at the monthly frequency.